DataDink/webtini/README.md

 * What do I have to learn?
   * Just good-ol', raw javascript, html, and css.
   * Understanding data-driven patterns like MVVM will help a lot.
+* Can I use typescript?
+  * As far as I know.
 * How does this fit in with REACT?
   * It doesn't.
 React obfuscates and tangles web technologies. webtini embraces them.